Originally Published On 9/27/2020

-Getting started with aerial yoga may feel a little intimidating, unlike its floor-based cousin, aerial yoga workouts can seem a little more extreme.
+Getting started with aerial yoga may feel a little intimidating – because unlike its floor-based cousin aerial yoga workouts can seem a little more extreme!

-For many people, the idea of getting into a yoga swing is a whole world away from practicing on the mat and so people want to know how to start aerial yoga.
+For many people, the idea of getting into a yoga swing and being suspended from the ceiling is a whole world away from practicing firmly planted on the mat and so its little wonder you may want to know how to start aerial yoga for yourself.

-But in reality, it’s quite simple to get started with aerial yoga and provided that you have the right equipment and the right mindset, you’ll likely find it a very beneficial addition to your yoga practice.
+But in reality, it’s quite simple to start aerial yoga and provided that you have the right equipment and the right mindset, you’ll likely find it a very beneficial addition to your yoga practice.

-Whether you want to move from the mat into the air or whether you are completely new to yoga and want to start with the anti-gravity version, this article will help you to understand how to start aerial yoga.
+Whether you want to move from the mat into the air or whether you are completely new to yoga and want to start with the anti-gravity version, this article will help you to understand how to start aerial yoga the right way.

-One of the main reasons that people look to start an aerial yoga practice is because of the many benefits that this type of workout has.
+One of the main reasons that people look to start aerial yoga is because of the many benefits that this type of practice has, many of which are found in traditional yoga styles.

-Unlike other forms of yoga, the spine can be decompressed during your time in the yoga swing and this is amazing for so many reasons.
+Unlike other forms of yoga, the spine can be decompressed during your time in the yoga swing by handing upside down and allowing the vertebra to relax and unwind.
+This is known as Inversion Therapy which this is amazing for so many reasons including relieving back pain and tension throughout the entire body.

 Others might turn to the practice as a way of achieving yoga poses that they are not usually able to manage, whereas some people do not like the concept of on-the-mat yoga but the anti-gravity method seems extremely appealing.

-Furthermore, aerial yoga is a great way to stay in shape whilst having fun – the reason you want to start doesn’t matter, as long as you’ve come prepared.
+Furthermore, aerial yoga is a great way to stay in shape whilst having fun..
+The reason you want to start doesn’t matter, as long as you’ve come prepared – so lets over some of those things now.

-How To Start Aerial Yoga – What Will You Need?
+How To Start Aerial Yoga – What Will I Need?

 Of course, there are hundreds of aerial yoga courses and classes that simply require you to turn up, dressed appropriately and all of the equipment is provided for you.

-However, many people are looking to start the practice in their own homes and in this instance, getting the correct equipment is essential.
+However, many people are looking to start the practice in their own homes and one of the first things that people ask when beginning their aerial yoga journey is what type of equipment will be needed, and in this instance, getting the correct equipment is essential.
 Doing so will ensure a safe and enjoyable practice.

-Most importantly you will need a basic yoga hammock, or you can do one step further and get a yoga swing – although, you may hear this equipment being referred to as a yoga swing, but they are one of the same.
+Most importantly you will need a basic aerial yoga hammock, or you can do one step further and get a yoga swing and this has the added assistance of the handles, which is particularly helpful for beginners.
+You may hear this equipment being referred to as a yoga trapeze, but they are one of the same.

 A freestanding setup is ideal is if you do not have the space to install a more permanent option, however, whilst there are many good yoga swing frames on the market, they won’t offer as much stability as a fixed swing.

-Regardless of which you opt for, there are two further choices – a two-point or a single point attachment yoga swing set up.
+Regardless of which you opt for, there are two further choices – a two-point or a single point attachment for your yoga swing set up.

-In contrast, the double point attachment will not have this feature but is certainly the cheaper option, and just as easy to mount, except will take a little added time, and may limit your choices of where you hang your swing.
+The double point attachment is certainly the cheaper option, and just as easy to mount, except will take a little added time because you will need to install two brackets or hooks as apposed to just one.
+Also, this option may limit your choices of where you hang your yoga swing.

-For beginners, a two-point swing usually works better since it is a lot more stable when attempting the poses.
+For beginners, a two-point swing usually works better since it is a lot more stable when attempting the poses and the ability to spin around may really mess with you if you’re not used to executing poses in mid-air.

-One of the great things about aerial yoga is that, aside from the sling, no special equipment is required and since these yoga swings are so easy to install, you can get to practicing very quickly.
+One of the great things is that, aside from the basic aerial hammock and rigging, no special equipment is required to get started with aerial yoga and since these yoga swings are quite easy to install, you can get to practicing very quickly.
+If you want to go further an add in some extra bells and whistles and fully deck out your space, the option is yours!

 Aerial Yoga Clothing